usnistgov/SpectrumBrowser/README.md

 <h2> LIMITATIONS </h2>

 This is a linux project.
-It runs on a linux server.
+It runs on a Centos 6.6 linux server.
 There are no plans to port this to windows.

+The code maturity level is "Beta".
 Testing testing and more testing is needed.
-Please report bugs and suggestions.
+Please report bugs and suggestions for improvement.
 Use the issue tracker on github to report issues.

 <h2>Copyrights and disclaimers </h2>